robole/markdown-reference/markdown.md

 ### Tables

-You can create tables by use three or more hyphens (---) to create each column’s header, and use pipes (|) to separate each column.
+You can create tables by using 3 or more hyphens (---) to create each column header, and by using pipes (|) to separate each column.

-You can’t add headings, blockquotes, lists, horizontal rules, images, or HTML tags.

 	First Header | Second Header
 	------------ | -------------